Montmorenci, Indiana: History

 An old variant name of the community was called Bringham's Grove.

 A post office was established under the name Bringham's Grove in 1846, and was renamed to Montmorenci in 1853.
 It is currently not in operation.

 Geography

 Montmorenci is located at 40°28'28" North, 87°01'46" West (40.474444, -87.029444) in Shelby Township, at the intersection of U.S. Routes 52 and 231.
 It has an elevation of 699 feet.

 Demographics

 Education

 A brick school was built in 1913 at a cost of $40,000.
 By 1923, this school housed classes from grades 1 to 12, and all other schools in the immediate district closed.
 Montmorenci School met a similar fate in 1966, closing as part of a consolidation that moved the upper grades into the new Benton Central Jr./Sr. High School.

 Even though Montmorenci is in Tippecanoe County, all public education is provided by the Benton Community School Corporation from neighboring Benton County.
-Students attend Otterbein Elementary in grades K-6, then move on to Benton Central Jr./Sr. High School in grades 7-12.
+Students attend Otterbein Elementary in grades K–6, then move on to Benton Central Junior-Senior High School in grades 7–12.